icpay/.github/profile/README.md

 # ICPay

 Integrate crypto payments in minutes.
-Zero chargebacks, instant settlements, and global coverage powered by the Internet Computer.
+Zero chargebacks, instant settlements, and global coverage powered by icpay.

 ## What we build
 - SDKs and drop‑in widgets for accepting crypto payments